You found our list of fancy virtual tea party ideas.

 2. Virtual Tea Party Bingo

-Virtual Tea Party Bingo, similar to Online Team Building Bingo, is a one of many printable tea party games to play as the party progresses.
-Simply send cards to partygoers, and instruct attendees to be on the lookout for behaviors listed on the card.
+Virtual Tea Party Bingo is one of many printable tea party games to play as the party progresses.
+Simply send cards to party guests, and instruct attendees to be on the lookout for behaviors listed on the card.
 When another guest commits an act on the card, players will write their name in the square.

 The first player to connect five consecutive squares and call Bingo wins!